freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 Cloud computing involves delivering various on demand and highly scalable computing services, such as storage, processing power, networking, databases, and more, over the internet.
 Instead of owning and maintaining physical hardware and infrastructure, users can access and use these services on a pay-as-you-go basis, scaling resources up or down as needed.

+Scaling: Vertical or horizontal scaling.<br>
+Vertical(Scaling up/down): more or less memory and cpu.
+Gets transferred to a different, adjusted cpu and the old one is terminated.<br>
+Horizontal(Scaling in/out): many serverless services use this.
+Meets demand by adding more virtial machines or removing them.<br>

 ## Quick history/timeline of Cloud Computing.

 1960s - 1980s: